nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Keyboard-friendly way

-   1. Double tap the `<TAB>` button to begin navigating the list of persons.

-   2. Use the arrow keys to navigate to the desired person.
+   1. Use the arrow keys to navigate to the desired person.

-   3. Press `<ENTER>` to show the person's details.
+   2. Press `<ENTER>` to show the person's details.

 2. General usage